stjohnfinn/cogs-108-final-project/README.md

 <your password entered here will be stored>
 ```

-If you are making a new feature, make a new branch with the naming convention user/feature-name
+If you are making a new feature, create a new branch with the naming convention user/feature-name
 ```
 $ git branch shan/data-analysis
 ```